 Treatment of PPID

 While there is no cure for PPID, it is very manageable with appropriate treatment.
-Treatment is aimed at reducing the clinical symptoms of the disease and are required for the lifespan of the affected horse.
+Treatment is aimed at reducing the clinical symptoms of the disease is required for the lifespan of the affected horse.
 Many horses go on to have excellent quality of life post-diagnosis.

 The prognosis for horses with PPID varies, as does the medication protocol required for a positive response.